xzeion/trackpack/README.md

 This project allows for a few simple api calls that are documented below.

-Loacations are stored as 5 decimal place lat and long coordinates with the intent being to integrate google maps to aquire the actual addresses
+Locations are stored as 5 decimal place lat and long coordinates with the intent being to integrate google maps to acquire the actual addresses
 ```sh
 # Create a new package in the system
 curl -X POST \